 Breast pump parts need to be cleaned between uses, so if possible have a sink in the pumping room, so moms can quickly sanitize any parts that come into contact with breast milk.

 Tip: If you can add a sink to the room consider providing a microwave.
-Some breast pumps can be steam cleaned in bags.
+Breast pump parts and supplies can be steam cleaned in bags.

 The lactation room also needs to be private.
 If multiple moms will be using it at once add partition barriers or curtains and make sure the door locks from the inside.
 An in-use sign can be helpful to avoid people knocking on the door during pumping sessions.